mit-han-lab/anycost-gan/README.md

 reset_generator(g)  # restore the generator
 ```

-For a detailed usage and *flexible-channel* anycost generator, please refer to `notebooks/intro.ipynb`.
+For detailed usage and *flexible-channel* anycost generator, please refer to `notebooks/intro.ipynb`.